First lady lashes out at media about friend’s tell-all book

 “There are plenty of opportunists out there who only care about themselves, and unfortunately seek to self-aggrandize by knowingly taking advantage of my goodwill,” she said.

-She seemed to also direct her comments toward anyone who has questioned her “Be Best” youth initiative to promote child well-being, combat opioid abuse and encourage positive behavior on social media.
+She seemed to also direct her comments toward anyone who has questioned her work to promote child well-being, combat opioid abuse and encourage positive behavior on social media through the youth initiative.

 “Anyone who is focused on tearing things down for their own gain, after knowing what I stand for, has lost sight of what we are here to accomplish and who we are here to serve,” the first lady said.
 “To push forward a personal agenda that attempts to defame my office and the efforts of my team only takes away from our work to help children.”